isomerpages/pa-chingay/_z-chingay-archive/Community Floats 2025.md

 </div>

 <div style="padding:1rem; font-size:1.1rem"><span style="font-weight: bold;line-height:2rem;">About Our Fried Rice Paradise</span><br>
 Fried rice, a beloved dish traditionally stir-fried in a wok or pan.
 This versatile meal is enjoyed with a variety of ingredients like vegetables, meats, and eggs, making it both simple to prepare and incredibly delicious.
-For those interested in learning how to make fried rice, it’s as easy as following a few simple steps.
 In Singapore’s vibrant hawker scene, fried rice has become a favourite, with each culture bringing its own unique twist to the dish based on personal tastes and traditions.
 </div>

 <div style="padding:1rem; font-size:1.1rem"><span style="font-weight: bold;line-height:2rem;">About Casey Chen</span><br> He is a seasoned visual artist with over two decades of experience in design and art. &nbsp;A graduate of RMIT with a Bachelor of Design, he is a versatile contributor to international art and design, spanning brand, furniture, jewellery, product design, sculpture, and authorship of three books.</div>